 Fast Treatment for Heart Attacks

-As a designated cardiac receiving center for Alameda County, Washington Hospital is committed to restoring blood flow to the heart as quickly as possible.
+As a designated cardiac receiving center for Alameda County, Washington Health is committed to restoring blood flow to the heart as quickly as possible.
 This means getting people who are experiencing a heart attack to the Cath Lab for angioplasty as soon as possible.
 Working with paramedics in the field helps the Emergency Department (ED) staff be fully prepared to receive a heart attack patient.
 Paramedics send electrocardiogram (EKG) results ahead to the ED and on-call cardiologist for diagnosis.
 This way, the Cath Lab team can have a room ready for the patient when they arrive at the Hospital.

 If you think you or someone near you is experiencing a heart attack or a stroke, call 911 immediately.